ConichalciteGod/OpenAIRewriter---Testing-/README.md

 With this new script, your API key is hidden and separated in a config file.
 Make sure you edit the config file and replace your_api_key with your API key.
 I added a lot of different features

 Make sure you have fun and report any bugs.

+KNOWN BUGS: The lower the temperature slider, the more the text rewriter is better.